MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/topics-page.md

 ### To rename a topic in the Topics list

-1. Hover over the topic and select the elipses to the left of the Total cases number for the topic.
+1. Hover over the topic and select the ellipsis to the left of the Total cases number for the topic.

    > ![Rename topic](media/rename-topic.png)